-Before we get started on how we built a raspberry patch at home, I need a huge favor.
+Before we get started on how we built DIY raspberry supports at home, I need a huge favor.
 I need you all to send this post to 5+ friends or family members.
 Troy said if I put these photos on my blog, that I need to “keep his bulge out of the frame, and this better get like 3,000 page views”.
-I’ve never gotten more than 2,000 page views, so I really need your help!
-Because as my friend Angela said when she saw the pictures “that right there is a real man”.
-Troy needs the praise and page views for being so ballsy by letting me put these pictures up.
-That’s what she said.
+As my friend Angela said when she saw the pictures “that right there is a real man”.
+Troy needs the praise and high page views for being so ballsy by letting me put these pictures up.

-I came home from Lowes last Saturday morning to find Troy and Jack in Superman costumes.
-For the record, it wasn’t known to me that my husband of almost eight years owned said Superman costume.
-I immediately directed them outside to the front yard with camera in hand, and demanded they build my raspberry supports.
+I came home from Lowes with my gardening building supplies last Saturday morning to find Troy and Jack in Superman costumes.
+For the record, it wasn’t known to me that my husband of almost eight years owned a Superman costume.
+I immediately directed them outside to the front yard with camera in hand, and demanded they build my DIY raspberry supports.
 Right then and there.
 In costume.
 I’m nice like that.

-So, here is how our family builds raspberry supports.
-In style.
+So, here is how our family builds DIY raspberry supports.
+In “super” style.

 Two 2x4x8s (weather treated, or painted)